 The Reeve’s reason for offering his story is as follows: Osewald the Reeve, who seemingly misses the point of the Miller’s story, is offended by the way Robyn the Miller has portrayed the profession of carpentry in his tale.
-So he tells a tale that makes the Miller a fool.
+So he tells a tale that makes the Miller appear to be a fool.
+People cannot stand to be mocked.

 In “The General Prologue” the Reeve is described as a well-ordered, clean businessman.
 He is a wise investor who takes pride in his work (when he was young he was trained in carpentry).
 A Reeve is a local government official, or magistrate.
 He rides at the back of the group of pilgrims.
 He is slender and slightly poor-tempered.
 The Reeve sets out in his tale to requite the Miller on behalf of carpentry, despite the Reeve’s old age and lack of vigor.
 He hopes to make the Miller a “fool” by meeting him with force.
 The Reeve intends to level a personal attack against the Miller.